tiadrop/chrono/README.md

 ![includeZeros: false](./doc/includeZeros-false.png)

 When units are not specified, `floatLast` defaults to true and `includeZero` defaults to false and the units days, hours, minutes, seconds and milliseconds are used.
+When units are specified, `floatLast` defaults to false and `includeZero` defaults to true.
+The rationale is that the former case, with unspecified units, will therefore provide units as required while specifying units should reasonably guarantee a particular structure.

 `TimePeriod` serialises into JSON as `{ milliseconds: number }` for easy conversion back with, for example, `new TimePeriod(data)`.